This page details the hardware required to run Ubuntu and its derivative versions.

 Screen resolution will be set at the highest your graphics card can handle but when you boot-up you should be given a "Low graphics mode" option which allows you to set it to something better for your monitor.

 On one hand, hardware produced in the last few years or with an efficient architecture or machines built for a specific purpose can often work well with less.
-For example, a netbook with an 8 GB SSD will work well although there wont be much room for saving stuff directly onto the drive so cloud storage services could help a lot.
-A machine with a crumbling, 15 year-old, slow, 8 GB, IDE hard-drive probably won't work and doesn't really compare with the netbook anyway.
+For example, a netbook with an 8 GB SSD will work well although there won't be much room for saving stuff directly onto the drive so cloud storage services could help a lot.
+A machine with a crumbling, 15-year-old, slow, 8 GB, IDE hard-drive probably won't work and doesn't really compare with the netbook anyway.
 It might be worth trying Ubuntu but really start looking at other distros.
 On the other hand, some GNU/Linux distributions may require more powerful hardware as minimum system requirements, like the Ubuntu GNOME case.

-Machines that are 10 or more years old (originally preloaded with "Windows ME" or "Windows 2000") that don't meet these guideline will probably require some work to revive (the RAM usually needs to be upgraded to the level described above).
+Machines that are 10 or more years old (originally preloaded with Windows 7 or Windows 8) and don't meet these guidelines will probably require some work to revive (the RAM usually needs to be upgraded to the level described above).
 You could try a lighter-weight distro or a minimal install of Ubuntu.

 The easiest and most effective step towards a minimal install of Ubuntu is to install a lighter-weight Desktop Environment such as Xfce (see Xubuntu below), LxDE (see Lubuntu (officially supported from 11.10 onward)) or Enlightenment to name just a few of the most popular.
 Some of the larger applications, such as LibreOffice, could be swapped for very much lighter equivalents but for more information about doing a minimal install please see the guides at https://help.ubuntu.com/community/Installation#Minimal%20installations.